Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

+- Pittman has reeled in 76 passes for a team-best 971 yards and five touchdowns.
+He has been targeted 116 times and averages 64.7 yards per game.

+- So far this season, 24.9% of the 465 passes thrown by his team have gone Pittman's way.

-- With 14 targets in the red zone this season, Pittman has been on the receiving end of 23.7% of his team's 59 red zone pass attempts.
+- Pittman (14 red zone targets) has been the recipient of 23.7% of his team's 59 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Raiders.